Disk1of5/diskCr10v3Marlin/README.md

 based off of the great work of https://git.pickysysadmin.ca/FiZi/cr-10-v3-marlin-config

 ## Changes
-1) reduced Z height for cable chain and Zsync Kit
+1) reduced Z height for cable chain and Zsync Kit 350 (un tested at the moment)
 2) auto build docker automation.
 3) I wanted to put a custom disk logo in.